Massage balls are great to use after workouts or long office days.

 Benefits of Using a Massage Ball

-- Offers deep tissue massage relieving them from stress and pain sensations and perceptions.
+• Offers deep tissue massage, relieving them of stress and pain sensations and perceptions.

-- They can also aid in recovery due to the capacity of a massage ball to produce self-myofascial release (SMR).
-This phrase defines the application of force to a muscle to induce muscular relaxation in the neurological system [2].
+• They can also aid in recovery due to the capacity of a massage ball to produce self-myofascial release (SMR).
+According to studies published by the National Library of Medicine, this phrase defines the application of force to a muscle to induce muscular relaxation in the neurological system [2].

 Massage Ball Exercises